mvaldenegro/marine-debris-fls-datasets/README.md

 # Forward-Looking Sonar Marine Debris Datasets
-Marine Debris Datasets captured with a Forward-Looking Sonar in a water tank and turntable using an ARIS Explorer 3000 Sonar.
+Marine-Debris Datasets captured with a Forward-Looking Sonar in a water tank and turntable using an ARIS Explorer 3000 Sonar.

 # Water Tank Dataset